Leopoldo Cicognara: Academic career and scholarship

 The other works by Cicognara are the Memorie storiche de litterati ed artisti Ferraresi (1811); the Vite de' più insigni pittori e scultori Ferraresi, MS.; the Memorie spettanti alla storia della calcografia (1831); and a large number of dissertations on painting, sculpture, engraving and other kindred subjects.
+His work was attacked by Romantic critics but has been revalued in the 20th century.